SU($2$) string tension in the continuum limit using an effective theory of center vortices: the Wilson loop average in the presence of the center vortices - the area law fall-off

 We have chosen $\bar{y}^\prime=0$ since the projected Wilson loop is indeed located at the $t-x$ plane.
-Therefore the above equation is,
+Therefore, Eq.~\eqref{second exponential1} takes the form

-where $S\equiv \tau l_x$ is the area of the Wilson loop in the $t-x$ plane. $\delta\left(\bar{y}\right) $ shows the intersection location of the Wilson surface and the vortex loop (see Fig. \ref{fig1}.(c)).
-In other words, we have a singularity at $\bar{y}=0$.
+where $S\equiv \tau l_x$ is the area of the Wilson loop in the $t-x$ plane.
+The term $\delta\left(\bar{y}\right)$ specifies the intersection location of the Wilson surface and the vortex loop (see Fig.~\ref{fig1}.(c)), indicating a localized contribution at $\bar{y}=0$.